Skip to Main Content Skip to Footer Toggle Navigation Menu

 Narrative across the disciplines.

 James Dawes teaches narrative across the disciplines.
-His research and courses focus on the ethics and aesthetics of storytelling in fields ranging from creative writing and video game design to international human rights advocacy.
+His areas of research expertise include human rights, artificial intelligence, and the ethics of storytelling in fields ranging from creative writing to video game design.
 He is the author of several books, including Evil Men, winner of the International Human Rights Book Award, and That the World May Know: Bearing Witness to Atrocity, Independent Publisher Book Award Finalist.
 He has written for or appeared as the feature guest on media outlets ranging from National Public Radio, the BBC, and Bulgarian National Radio to the Boston Globe, the Chronicle of Higher Education, and CNN.com.
 He was a Junior Fellow at the Society of Fellows, Harvard University.
 He received his Ph.D. in English Literature from Harvard University and his M. Phil. from Cambridge University.

 In the News